-Apply Newtonian gravity to actors, create orbits, and perform orbital mechanics calculations.
+Apply Newtonian gravity to actors, simulate planet gravity, create orbits, and perform orbital mechanics calculations.

 The Orbit and Gravity blueprint lets you create gravity sandboxes, place actors in orbit, and perform orbital mechanics calculations.

 The plugin uses Newton’s Law of Gravity to apply a realistic gravitational force affected by distance and a gravitational size parameter.
 The plugin can be used to create orbiting bodies in a celestial environment (e.g. a solar system), set the orbit of a spaceship around a planet, or, for games set on the ground, create magnetism and levitation effects on actors (e.g. an anti-gravity floor or pneumatic tube).